Which is the Best Real Estate Crowdfunding Platform for you?

 Liquidity

-Fundrise notes that investors might not be able to liquidate their investments at any time.
-The platform will consider requests to liquidate shares, however they may not be able to accomodate the request.
+Fundrise notes that investors might be unable to liquidate their investments anytime.
+The platform will consider requests to liquidate shares, but they may be unable to accommodate the request.
 Investors may incur fees associated with prematurely liquidated assets.

 Fundrise Pros

-- Fundrise allows you to invest in a wide variety of investments, including single family homes, commercial real estate, apartment buildings, and more.
-This is a boon for investors seeking diversified investments with a longer time horizon.
+• Fundrise allows you to invest in various investments, including single-family homes, commercial real estate, apartment buildings, and more.
+That is a boon for investors seeking diversified investments with a longer time horizon.

 Fundrise Cons

-- The 0.85% asset management fee is a little hefty, particularly as your portfolio value rises.
-While this is an annual management fee, not a monthly one, larger investors may still prefer to seek out a company with lower fees.
+• The 0.85% management fee is a little hefty, particularly as your portfolio value rises.
+While this is an annual management fee, not a monthly one, more prominent investors may still prefer to seek out a company with lower fees.

 Fundrise is best for investors who want access to debt and equity investments.
-Fundrise users must be willing to leave their money tied up for awhile.
-The platform emphasizes that most investments are a 5-year commitment, so though premature liquidation is possible in some cases.
+Fundrise users must be willing to leave their money tied up for a while.
+The platform emphasizes that most investments are a 5-year commitment.
+Hence, premature liquidation is possible in some cases.

 Clients who are looking for a well-rounded portfolio that goes beyond stocks and bonds will also appreciate Fundrise.
 This real estate crowdfunding platform gives investors unique investments that promise the potential for greater returns.

 Finally, wealthier investors may benefit from Fundrise due to their tiered portfolio system.
-Those who can swing the $100,000 minimum initial investment will be able to invest in specialized private funds as they come available.
+Those who can swing the $100,000 minimum initial investment can invest in specialized private funds as they become available.

 DiversyFund